-Incredibly common in Massachusetts, ice dams are a buildup of ice that forms along the edge of your roof and can prevent water and melting snow from draining away from your roof.
+Ice dams are incredibly common in Massachusetts.
+They are a buildup of ice that forms along the edge of your roof and can prevent water and melting snow from draining away from your roof.
 Heat loss from the top portion of the roof causes the snow to melt.

-As the snow melts, it travels down the lower portion of your roof, hitting cooler air, causing it to freeze again, forming a layer of ice.
-As the ice forms, it can back up along your roof and shingles- expanding and contracting- creating damage and leaks in your roof, walls, insulation and ceiling.
+As the snow melts, it travels down the lower portion of your roof where it meets cooler air, causing it to freeze again and forming a layer of ice.
+As the ice forms, it can back up along your roof and shingles – expanding and contracting – creating damage and leaks in your roof, walls, insulation, and ceiling.

-At LaBelle Roofing, we have spent years helping our customers address the ice dams and subsequent roof leaks.
+At LaBelle Roofing, we have spent years helping our customers address ice dams and subsequent roof leaks.
 Here are some more helpful hints and myths regarding ice dams.
-Let us know if you have any questions about ice dams and how they are affecting your home and roofing system- we would love to help!
+Let us know if you have any questions about ice dams and how they are affecting your home and roofing system.
+We would love to help!

 Request Emergency Ice and Snow Removal Service